platformsh/platformsh-docs/reference/platform-app-yaml.md

 ## Configure your Application

-Platform.sh supports  multiple applications per project(for example a RESTful web service and a front-end, or a main web site and a blog).
-But more often than not projects are composed of a single application.
-In which case you can simply put a `.platform.app.yaml` at the root of your repository.
+Platform.sh supports multiple applications per project (for example, a RESTful web service and a front-end, or a main web site and a blog).
+But more often than not, projects are composed of a single application, in which case you can simply put a `.platform.app.yaml` at the root of your repository.

 This file controls the application and the way it will be built and deployed on Platform.sh.